-SOCKS Wool or cotton is best.
-Do not use nylon sports socks!
+SKI SOCKS Do not use nylon sports socks!
 Tubular socks with no heels are generally more comfortable as they have no seams that might rub.
 These are specialist ski socks and are quite cheap.

 INNER GLOVES Thin thermal inner gloves are very useful additions as hands tend to be the first part of the body to get cold.